I have created a simple set of commands that can be ran that will do the following which is based off the official Adobe method located here:

 2) Removes all traces of anything Adobe Flash related from the following folders:

 b) C:\Users\%username%\AppData\Roaming\Adobe\Flash Player

 c) C:\Users\%username%\AppData\Roaming\Macromedia\Flash Player

 3) Re-install your flash player versions.

-I have written this in BAT file format b/c some people esp on the Firefox Forums are overly paranoid about exe...
+I have written this in BAT file format b/c some people esp on the Firefox Forums are overly paranoid about exe, and it has become clear that some do not understand bat files either...
 I think I have a good enough following to prove i don't write harmful code.

 I have greatly simplified this process to uninstall all flash player versions, clean up flash player files, and re-install the latest versions.

 5) Go here and down load a bat file(Clean_Flash.cmd ) and place it in any folder.

 6) Run as admin and let the script work, takes about a minute or two at the most on slower connections and/or systems.

 That is all there is to it, no more guessing games for flash anymore.